groboclown/caracara/README.md

 Each opcode has an return type that its assigned-to memory index uses.

 In a few cases, an opcode may have a *runtime* return type, such as dynamic lookup.
 Due to the strong typing system, the memory value that the opcode is assigned to must have a strong type, which forces the interpreter to perform time consuming runtime type checking.

+Opcodes can define whether their arguments must be evaluated to a value or not.
+An example of a case where they do not is the `map` function - it can return a new list with each value transformed into an invocation of the function passed to the map + the index value.

+If an opcode takes a structured value or iterable value as an argument, then the definition of that opcode can include the construction of the new value.
+This is a built-in feature of the functional interpreter and doesn't need explicit opcodes to create a new fixed-length list or structure.

 ## Interpreter